How to Grow Potatoes

 Fingerlings, like Russian Banana, Austrian Crescent, and Red Thumb, can take as long to grow as some late-season varieties.

 Potatoes like cool weather and spring are the time for planting.
 If you order seed potatoes now from an online retailer, indicate a date 2-3 weeks before you’re able to plant in your area, which is usually 2 weeks before the last spring frost.
 If you’re not sure about the date, check with the county extension office in your area.

 And, please, don’t throw any fresh manure on potato plants.
 It’s an invitation to acquire scabs.
 Manure is wonderful – but it should be composted first.

 Can I plant store-bought potatoes?

 People are always mentioning that the potatoes they purchased from the store worked just fine for starting new plants.
-Here's the thing: grocery store potatoes aren't certified disease-free.
-Not only could you be growing potatoes that can be carrying their own disease, you could inadvertently bring that disease to your garden soil.
+Here’s the thing: grocery store potatoes aren’t certified disease-free.
+Not only could you be growing potatoes that can be carrying their own disease, but you could also inadvertently bring that disease to your garden soil.